-Asher College checks attendance on a weekly basis for students enrolled for Hybrid delivery.
+Asher College checks attendance on a weekly basis for students.
 Regular attendance is essential for academic progress and success in a career.
 Asher College is open 6 days a week, with evening hours to support our students.
 Absences may jeopardize a student's ability to complete their program in a timely manner.